rccreswell/SABS_project/README.md

 It's a pleasure to greet you to our repo.

 We propose hereby a Python package that enables an easy fitting of model parameters, making the connection between the Myokit package (http://myokit.org/) useful for its simple way of writing ODE models, and PINTS (https://github.com/pints-team/pints) useful for its amazing library of fitting possibilities and MCMC samplers.
+This project was initiated during Software Engineering classes at University of Oxford, in the SABS Doctoral Training Center (https://www.sabsr3.ox.ac.uk/).

 To ensure you have a smooth experience using our Python package, we wrote some examples just for you.
 You might want to check that out, in the Examples folder.